algolia/magento/_src/m1-customize-instantsearch.md

 To edit all templates used on instant search result page navigate to the extension’s template folder and there to [instantsearch](https://github.com/algolia/algoliasearch-magento/tree/master/app/design/frontend/base/default/template/algoliasearch/instantsearch) folder.

-In there you will find the templates used to render the drop-down menu:
+In there you will find the templates used to render the instant search page:

 * [hit.phtml](https://github.com/algolia/algoliasearch-magento/blob/master/app/design/frontend/base/default/template/algoliasearch/instantsearch/hit.phtml) - template of a single product
 * [refinementsItem.phtml](https://github.com/algolia/algoliasearch-magento/blob/master/app/design/frontend/base/default/template/algoliasearch/instantsearch/refinementsItem.phtml) - template of a filter